alpacahq/user-docs/content/orders/pdt-protection/_index.md

 protection triggers only when the account equity is less than $25k at the time of order submission.

-In addition to the filled orders, the system also takes account into consideration pending orders of the account.
+In addition to the filled orders, the system also takes into consideration pending orders in the account.
 In this case, regardless of the order of pending orders, a pair of buy and sell orders is counted as a potential day trade.
 This is because orders that are active (pending) in the marketplace may fill in random orders.
 Therefore, even if your